mixxxdj/manual/source/chapters/library.rst

 analysis takes considerable CPU power and might cause skips in the audio --- things you surely don't need while performing.

-The Analyze view allows you to run :term:`BPM` and :term:`beatgrid` detection on tracks in advance.
-Waveforms are generated as part of the analysis as well.
+The Analyze view allows you to run :term:`beatgrid`, :term:`key`, and :term:`ReplayGain` detection on tracks in advance.
 While analyzing, the progress in percentage and total queue length are shown.

 .. versionadded:: 1.12
    Drag and drop tracks from the library or external file managers onto the analysis view to instantly analyze these files.

+.. versionchanged:: 1.12
+   Does not generate waveforms to save disk space.

 The Analyze features in detail: